mircealungu/mircea/thoughtstream.md

 **

-Plants are a slow-motion miracles.
-You put a little garlic in the ground, pour water over it every now and then, and the next thing you know is that the one garlic has transformed into 12.
+Plants are slow-motion miracles.
+You put a little garlic in the ground, pour water over it every now and then, and the next thing you know is that the one old garlic has transformed into twelve fresh garlics.

 **June 18**